Nehemiah 11 — God's city had walls but no people, so they ran a draft pick

 The Jerusalem Lottery 🎲

 Here's how they handled it.
-The leaders of the people were already living in Jerusalem — they were locked in.
+The leaders of the people were already living in — they were locked in.
 But the rest of the nation?
 They cast lots — basically pulled names out of a hat — to bring one out of every ten people to move into the holy city.
 The other nine out of ten stayed in their towns.

 (Quick context: Moving to Jerusalem wasn't exactly a flex at this point.
 The city had been destroyed, barely rebuilt, and was still surrounded by enemies.
 Volunteering to live there meant leaving your family's land, your established life, and stepping into a situation that was still pretty unstable.)

-And here's the part that hits: the people blessed everyone who willingly volunteered to move to Jerusalem.
+And here's the part that hits: the people everyone who willingly volunteered to move to Jerusalem.
 These weren't people who got drafted — they raised their hand and said "I'll go."
-The community recognized that sacrifice and honored it.
+The community recognized that and honored it.
 That's what it looks like when people put the ahead of their own comfort. 🙌

 Judah and Benjamin's Finest 💪

 Now we get the full roster.
-The chiefs of the province who lived in Jerusalem came from multiple groups — , the , the , the servants, and the descendants of servants.
+The chiefs of the province who lived in came from multiple groups — , the , the , the servants, and the descendants of servants.
 Everyone else in stayed on their own property in their towns.

 The Priest Squad 🙏